 - CPU Clock: used for overclocking the processor. - Memory Timings: Allows to adjust the memory timings. - Boot Order: determines the order in which the computer will boot to each device to look for an operating system or installer.
 The options typically include the hard drive, optical disk drive, USB and network. - Display Settings: can prioritize the GPUs so user can select the graphics card for the boot process. - Virtualization Settings: used to enable hardware support for virtualization manually before any virtualization software like VirtualBox will run properly.
 On Intel motherboards, virtualization settings may be called "VT-d."
-The equivalent for AMD motherboards is called "AMD-V." - Walk-on LAN allows the computer to wake up from sleep when it receives a packet from the local area network (LAN), It is recommended to turn it off unless it is really need functionality. - The supervisor password protects the system information stored in the setup program.
+The equivalent for AMD motherboards is called "AMD-V." - The supervisor password protects the system information stored in the setup program.
 If you have set a supervisor password, no one can change the configuration of the computer without the password. - Power-On Password: to protect the computer against access by unauthorized users. then password prompt is displayed on the screen whenever the computer is turned on.